Anglican Catholic Church: Doctrine

-Morals & Ethics
+Morals and ethics

 The Anglican Catholic Church believes in the sanctity of human life.
-The Archbishop of the ACC, Mark Haverland, authored academic articles on bioethics, particularly end-of-life issues.
+The archbishop of the ACC, Mark Haverland, authored academic articles on bioethics, particularly end-of-life issues.
 He signed the Statement Opposing Brain Death Criteria released by Citizens United Resisting Euthanasia.
 At the 2019 Anglican Joint Synods, the ACC along with the other G-4 churches, released a joint proclamation on abortion in response to the Reproductive Health Act that had been passed by the New York State legislature earlier that year.
 The proclamation affirms a right to life as given by natural law, and calls for evangelistic action to curtail abortion laws through prayer and support for crisis pregnancy centers.

-The ACC holds that sexual acts are only licet and moral within monogamous heterosexual marriage.
+The ACC holds that sexual acts are licit and moral only within monogamous heterosexual marriage.
 A homosexual orientation is defined as objectively disordered but not subjectively sinful.
-Marriage, as one of the seven sacraments, is held to be an indissoluable union between a man and a woman for the purposes of mutual comfort and the procreation of children.
+Marriage, as one of the seven sacraments, is held to be an indissoluble union between a man and a woman for the purposes of mutual comfort and the procreation of children.
+At the provincial synod in 2015 the canons of the ACC were modified to clarify that marriage was defined as a permanent and life-long union between a natural man and a natural woman, and to protect parishes and priests from possible litigation from the refusal to host or perform a wedding for anyone other than a natural man and a natural woman.

 Original Province

+The original organizational structure of the Anglican Catholic Church was as a single province, now called Original Province.
+All dioceses of the province meet biennially in a provincial synod.